apache/druid/docs/querying/aggregations.md

 | `["dim2"]`               | 2      | (10)                  |
 | `[]`                     | 3      | (11)                  |

-As illustrated in the example, the output number can be thought of as an unsigned _n_ bit number where _n_ is the number of dimensions passed to the aggregator.
+As the example illustrates, you can think of the output number as an unsigned _n_ bit number where _n_ is the number of dimensions passed to the aggregator.
-The bit at position X is set in this number to 0 if a dimension at position X in the aggregator input is included in the sub-grouping.
-Otherwise, this bit is set to 1.
+Druid sets the bit at position X for the number to 0 if the sub-grouping includes a dimension at position X in the aggregator input.
+Otherwise, Druid set this bit to 1. is set to 1.

 ```json